slipmatio/control-knob/README.md

+# About this fork
+This fork intends to add some specific, but useful Features
+- Text display function

 # Vue Control Knob

 Rotary control knob component for Vue 3 that behaves like native audio app controls in Logic Pro or Ableton Live.
 Component is fully customizable and rendered as an ARIA-friendly SVG element.